NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Cost of Living

-Bahrain's financial proposition is powerful: 0% personal income tax, 0% capital gains tax, no VAT, and a currency pegged to the US dollar.
+Bahrain's financial proposition is powerful: 0% personal income tax, 0% capital gains tax, 10% VAT (raised from 5% in Jan 2022), and a currency pegged to the US dollar.
 As the Gulf's most established financial services hub — home to the Central Bank of Bahrain, 400+ financial institutions, and Bahrain FinTech Bay — the kingdom offers both competitive earning power and a sophisticated banking infrastructure.
 The cost of living is the Gulf's most accessible, making savings potential genuinely impressive.

 🏠